Study Abroad Policies and Credits

 Apply by the stated deadlines (Spring: 3/1; Fall or Full-Year: 10/1)

-Apply and register through Cornell Abroad; there are no exceptions to this rule.
+Apply and register through The Office of Global Learning; there are no exceptions to this rule.
 Credit is not awarded retroactively after a return from a leave of absence during which you may have studied abroad independently

 Receive approval on the “Engineering Study Abroad Participation & Course Approval” form from both their faculty advisor and the College advisor for study abroad in the Engineering Advising Office